yairfalse/yairfalse/README.md

 ## Key Projects

 ### [Sykli](https://github.com/yairfalse/tapio)
-**CI without the YAML, Write your pipelines in real programming languages** CI without the YAML.
+CI without the YAML.
 Write your pipelines in real programming languages.
 Local-first: use your own CPUs before paying for cloud.
 Your CI config should be testable, type-checked, and debuggable like any other code.
 Built on Elixir and the BEAM for natural concurrency.

 ### [Kulta](https://github.com/yairfalse/kulta)
-**Kubernetes Progressive Delivery Controller** Designed to work with the new K8s API-Gateway, simple, no need for service mesh, easy observability with CDEvents, Prometheus metrics
+Kubernetes Progressive Delivery Controller, designed to work with the new K8s API-Gateway, simple, no need for service mesh, easy observability with CDEvents, Prometheus metrics

 ### [Rauta](https://github.com/yairfalse/rauta)
-**Kubernetes-native API Gateway**
-Easy to understand, maintain, and configure, cloud-native architecture with Kubernetes integration, currently in active development
+Kubernetes-native API Gateway, easy to understand, maintain, and configure, cloud-native architecture with Kubernetes integration, currently in active development

 ## Electronic Music